Skip to content

 If you’re choosing between assistants and aren’t sure, start with Claude Desktop; it’s the gentler entry point.

-2. Codex is installed and signed in.
+Codex — install and sign in.
 See the Codex install guide if you need it.

 1. In Rhino, run the MCPConnect command.
 It prints the command Codex needs to launch the Rhino MCP router.